filefoxper/airma/README.md

 render(<App/>, document.getElementById('root'));
 ```

 It is simple now, but we will add some more useful features in future.
+If you want to know more about this tool, please take this [document](https://github.com/filefoxper/airma/tree/master/packages/%40airma/react-state).